Last Modified: 8 June 2026

 (m) be, to the extent permitted by law and except as otherwise expressly provided in this Agreement, solely responsible for procuring, maintaining and securing its network connections and telecommunications links from its systems to the Supplier's data centres, and all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Client's network connections or telecommunications links or caused by the internet.

-8.2 The Client agrees and acknowledges that any Microsoft software used for the provision of the Services are subject to change and such change may affect the Services and the Supplier has no control over the impact of such changes.
-For the avoidance of doubt, the Supplier shall have no liability for the acts or omissions of Microsoft affecting the provision of the services under this Agreement or in respect of any breach of any applicable law by Microsoft.
+8.2 The Client agrees and acknowledges that any Microsoft software, services and application programming interfaces (including Microsoft Graph) used in or for the provision of the Services are provided and controlled by Microsoft and are subject to change, throttling, deprecation, restriction, modification or discontinuation by Microsoft, and that any such change may affect, degrade or interrupt the Services.
+The Supplier has no control over the impact of such changes and shall have no liability for the acts or omissions of Microsoft affecting the provision of the Services under this Agreement or in respect of any breach of any applicable law by Microsoft.

 9.2 Unless otherwise set out in the Order Form, the Supplier shall invoice the Client for the Fees monthly in advance on or around the first day of each month.
 For the avoidance of doubt, this includes any increase to the User Subscriptions made in accordance with clause 3.